Adaptive Integrate-and-Fire Time Encoding Machine with Quantization

-With the MAP block operating as per Proposition~\ref{map_success} and $b_n > c_n$, the output $y_n(t)$ will increase monotonically.
-When $t = t_n$ (with $t_n > t_{n-1}$), the output $y_n(t)$ reaches the threshold $\delta$, and this instance $t_n$ is recorded.
-Consequently, the output comprises a strictly increasing sequence of times $\{t_n | n \in \mathcal{Z}\}$ that hold the following relationship
+Assuming that the MAP block operates correctly as defined in Definition~\ref{map_success}, the output $y_n(t)$ will increase monotonically.
+At time $t = t_n$ (with $t_n > t_{n-1}$), the output $y_n(t)$ reaches the threshold $\delta$, satisfying the relation in \eqref{IF relation times ampl} with the adaptive bias $b_n$ replacing the fixed bias $b_{\text{IF}}$.

-\off{ As a result of applying the mean theorem to the term on the left side of the previous Eq, the following result is obtained: